 Bio

-Nadwa’s research focuses on conflict in Yemen, drawing connections to broader geopolitical dynamics in the Middle East.
-She examines the impact of U.S. foreign policy, internationally-led peace efforts, counterterrorism, and aid on stability and security amid the rise of non-state armed actors and the evolving landscape of proxy warfare in the region.
+Nadwa’s research focuses on conflict in Yemen, drawing connections to broader geopolitical dynamics in the Red Sea and the Middle East.
+She examines the impact of U.S. foreign policy, international peace efforts and security operations, counterterrorism, and aid on conflict and stability amid the rise of non-state armed actors and the evolving proxy warfare landscape.

 Education: M.A. in Development Studies, University of Leeds, United Kingdom